amdslancelot/uber/README.md

 A Quick Overview of Uber Application
 ----

-The application is for a simple code challenge provided by Uber.
+The application is done for a simple code challenge provided by Uber.
-This application is trying to build a system to allow users to access trip event records by calling RESTful API service.
+It is trying to build a system to allow users to access trip event records by calling RESTful API service.

 *The "record_trip_event()" function which is requested by the original document is located in uber/uber_util.py*